 The group's earliest musical origins featured an elaborate mix of rock and progressive fusion, but it wasn't until they later shifted in a more commercial direction that they began their long, slow climb to superstardom.
 Though they were often critically derided, Journey's best work boasted a level of instrumental and vocal ability far beyond that of most of their peers and covered a wide array of styles – as you'll see in our list of the Top 10 Journey Songs.

 This hard rock track from Journey's seventh studio album helped introduce the writing talents of newcomer keyboardist Jonathan Cain, who wrote the song with Perry and Schon.
-The song's infectious marriage of heavy riffing, blazing guitar solos and an alluring melody -- all topped off by an undeniable Steve Perry vocal performance -- helped it became a rock radio staple, easily deserving its spot in our Top 10 Journey Songs.
+The song's infectious marriage of heavy riffing, blazing guitar solos and an alluring melody – all topped off by an undeniable Steve Perry vocal performance – helped it became a rock radio staple, easily earning its spot in our Top 10 Journey Songs.

-Cain had originally pitched the melody idea for 'Open Arms' when he was a member of the Babys, but singer John Waite reportedly shot it down as too sentimental.
-Once he and Perry completed the song, their Journey bandmates didn't feel too differently -- particularly Schon, who felt the song too light for the group.
-Despite the opposition, the group recorded and released the track, which held the No. 2 spot in the Billboard charts for six consecutive weeks and has become a cultural touchstone.
+Cain had originally pitched the melody idea for "Open Arms" when he was a member of the Babys, but singer John Waite reportedly shot it down as too sentimental.
+Once he and Perry completed the song, their Journey bandmates didn't feel too differently – particularly Schon, who felt the song too light for the group.
+Despite the opposition, the group recorded and released the track, which held the No. 2 spot in the Billboard chart for six consecutive weeks and has become a cultural touchstone.

 "Any Way You Want It"From: 'Departure' (1980)